 Session 3: Sprint activities for Agile ALM teams

 During the third session on this series, we explore the key activities completed by the Agile ALM team during a sprint.
-Using Rational Team Concert, we manage user...
+Using Rational Team...
 [More]

 Session 2: Backlog management and release planning

 Agil e AL M Vi rtua l St udy Grou p Se rie s for information on registration and details on the different sessions